raspberrypilearning/clone-wars/en/step_3.md

 [[[generic-scratch-sprite-from-library]]]

-+ Use the shrink tool to make your spaceship a bit smaller and position it near the bottom of the screen.
++ Use the **shrink** tool to make your `Spaceship` sprite a bit smaller, and position it near the bottom of the screen.

-+ When the left arrow key is pressed, the spaceship should move to the left.
-Add this code to make your spaceship move left when the left arrow is pressed.
++ When the **left** arrow key is pressed, the spaceship should move to the left.
+Add this code to make your spaceship move left when the **left** arrow is pressed:

 ```blocks
 	when flag clicked